 Has your mother ever told you to stand up straight when you were little over and over again?
 If you haven’t, you may want to start listening to her.
 I want to talk about posture because it can have a great impact on your daily life.
 Posture is very essential to function, and having good posture can prevent any unwanted pain in your neck, back, arms, legs, and feet.
+Getting in contact with a chiropractor low back pain specialist might be a good course of action for you if you find that your life is being negatively affected by this pain.
 Here’s a picture of what good posture looks like below.

 Good posture is characterized by standing as tall as you can with your shoulders aligned with your hips, and your ears aligned with your shoulders.
 This places the spine in a neutral position and in the least amount of stress.
 If you think your posture looks like this, then you’re off to a great start!